iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     QGroundControl Motor Testing

-See the `Successful Test Videos`_ section below for a video of a similar test process using ArduCopter and Mission Planner, which demonstrates what sounds you should expect from the module and it successfully spinning with a flight controller.
+See the `Successful Test Videos`_ section below for a video of a similar test process using ArduCopter and Mission Planner.
+The video demonstrates what sounds you should expect from the module, and it successfully spinning as controlled by a flight controller.

 Successful Test Videos
 ======================